-- If a student submits coursework after the due date without having made arrangements with the teacher, a minimum of 10 points/ maximum of 25 points will be deducted from grade.
+- If a student submits coursework after the due date without having made arrangements with the teacher, a minimum of 10 points/day will be deducted from grade.

-- If an assignment is late due to a legal absence, it will be accepted up to 2 DAYS after the due date (unless student is out for an extended amount of time – then we will work together to determine a fair date to submit work).
+- If an assignment is late due to a legal absence, it will be accepted up to 5 school days after the due date (unless student is out for an extended amount of time – then we will work together to determine a fair date to submit work).

-- Please note: a zero will be put into the gradebook until the assignment has been turned in to the teacher (this grade is to help remind student that assignment is still due and can still be handed in for a grade).
+- a zero with an “incomplete” - will be put into the gradebook until the assignment has been turned in to the teacher (this grade is to help remind student that assignment is still due and can still be handed in for a grade).